API tokens

 OAuth access versus API tokens

-Front generally recommends that partners implement OAuth instead of API tokens when building Core API integrations that make updates on behalf of a Front customer or their account.
+Front requires that partners implement OAuth instead of API tokens when building Core API integrations that make updates on behalf of a Front customer or their account, unless you obtain an exception from us.
 OAuth makes it easier for users to enable and use your integration by allowing users to simply authorize the app with an existing account.
 To learn more about this topic, refer to Authentication.

 To learn how to configure OAuth, refer to the Create, manage, and publish apps topic.